ChibiOS/ChibiOS/readme.txt

 *** Next ***
 - NEW: Added OCTOSPIv2 driver using MDMA for STM32H7xx.
+- NEW: Added demos for STM32H723ZG Nucleo144 and STM32H735ZI Discovery boards.
 - NEW: Added support for STM32H723/25/33/35.
 - NEW: Updated ST Cube headers for STM32H7xx.
 - NEW: Added a Posix-favored shell named "msh" (Mini Shell).
 The shell is able